Conobi/politiscales/questions.md

 64. Homosexuals should not be treated equally to heterosexuals treatment regarding marriage, parentage, adoption or procreation.
 65. In some specific conditions, the death penalty is justified.
 66. Technical progress should not change society too quickly.
-67. School should mostly teach our values, traditions and fundamental knowledge.
+67. School should mostly teach our values, traditions, and fundamental knowledge.
 68. Abortion should be limited to specific cases.
 69. The main goal of a couple is to make at least one child.
 70. Abstinence should be preferred to contraception, to preserve the true nature of the sexual act.